(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 ryan.lajoie@elmcitymontessori.org

-I am Ryan is from Norwalk, CT and I joined the ECMS team as a Physical Education teacher in August 2022.
-I graduated from Southern Connecticut State University last May and am in the process of getting my Masters in School Health Education at SCSU now!
-I have been playing sports since I was five years old and started coaching softball when I was 18.
-I am very excited to start my teaching journey here and have been having an amazing time getting to know my students, coworkers and the parents at this school!
+Ryan (she/her) is from Norwalk, CT and joined the ECMS team as a Physical Education teacher in August 2022.
+She graduated from Southern Connecticut State University and is in the process of getting her Masters in School Health Education at SCSU now!
+She has played sports since she was five years old and started coaching softball when she was 18.
+She is very excited to start her teaching journey here and has had an amazing time getting to know her students, coworkers and the parents at this school!

 sam.ascencio@elmcitymontessori.org